Jay-Damodaran/micropyML/README.md

 ## Build Process
 There may be alternative directory structures that work, but this is what I did to build the firmware.

-1. Clone micropython, ulab, and micropyML into a build directory
+1. Clone micropython, ulab, and micropyML into a designated build/project directory
 project/
 ├── micropython
 ├── ulab